urosevic/head-footer-code/readme.txt

 8. Example of custom code inserted to BODY and FOOTER section (site-wide with appended category specific)
 9. Example of **Head &amp; Footer Code** column on Pages listing, to identify which pages have set custom code, which one and what mode is selected

 ## Upgrade Notice

 ### 1.0.0

 Initial release of new plugin developed by Aleksandar Urosevic.

 ## Changelog

+### 1.3.2 (2023-06-02)
+* Tested: on PHP 8.2.6 and WordPress 6.2.2 with Twenty Twenty-Three theme (Single and Multisite)
+* Fixed: Deprecated and Warning notices in update.php on PHP 8.2.6
+* Improve: Multisite support CodeMirror on Article and Category

 ### 1.3.1 (2023-03-18)
 * Tested: on PHP 8.1.14/8.2.1 and WordPress 6.2-RC2 with Twenty Twenty-Three theme (Single and Multisite)